olympe04/Group5_Applied_Data_Science_Project/README.md

-# ECB Communication: Replication & Extensions (Amaya & Filbien, 2015)
+# The similarity of ECB’s communication: Replication & Extensions (Amaya & Filbien, 2015)

-A reproducible project to replicate and extend empirical results on ECB press-conference communication, from text-derived measures to event-study and regression outputs.
+A reproducible project to replicate and extend empirical results on the similarity of ECB's press-conference communication, from text-derived measures to event-study and regression outputs.
 The pipeline builds text-based measures (similarity and sentiment), merges them with market reactions (CAR), constructs macro controls, and produces key regression tables and summary statistics.

 ## Research Context